Car Insurance by Vehicle Type: How Your Car Affects Your Rates

 4. Drop Unnecessary Coverage on Older Vehicles

 If your car is worth less than 10x your annual premium for collision/comprehensive, consider dropping those coverages and carrying liability only.
-Read our guide on when to drop full coverage on older vehicles to know if it's the right move for you.
+Review comprehensive coverage to understand what you'd be giving up, and check what the average cost of car insurance looks like at different coverage levels.

 5. Maintain Continuous Coverage & Good Credit

 Policy lapses signal risk to insurers and can raise your rate significantly.
 Similarly, improving your credit score can save $300–$1,000+ annually in states that allow credit-based insurance scoring.
-Check the average cost of car insurance in 2026 to benchmark where your current rate stands.
+Review the latest 2026 car insurance rate trends to benchmark where your current rate stands.
+You can also learn exactly how much you'll pay per year vs. per month and how payment frequency affects your total cost.

 Pincher's Pro Tip

 Check the IIHS Top Safety Pick list before buying.
-In 2026, 63 vehicles earned IIHS recognition under stricter criteria — vehicles with these designations not only protect you better in a crash, they also tend to attract lower insurance premiums.
+In 2026, 63 vehicles earned IIHS recognition under stricter criteria — SUVs dominated with roughly 29 winners across small, midsize, and large categories.
+Vehicles with these designations not only protect you better in a crash, they also tend to attract lower insurance premiums.
 It's a win on both safety and savings.

 Smart Savings Made Simple!